MartinTCode/pulse-RestWebServices/README.md

 - **Maven 3.9.6+** – Build tool for compiling and running tests and to handle *soft dependencies* automatically.

 ### Database setup
 Create a PostgreSQL user with the credentials in [`src/main/resources/db.properties`](src/main/resources/db.properties) (or adjust the properties file to match your local setup).
+Create a database named pulse with the database owner being user pulse.

 The migration scripts will create the three schemas automatically when you run the project.

 ## How to run
 - 1: Build the project with maven: